The show is directed by the same person who did My Bride is a Mermaid and Angel Beats! and oh boy does it show!

 - Yu's sudden coughing fit when Kou reveals he likes Chie is hilarious.

 - Basically, the entirety of the episode.
 It is GLORIOUS.

-- Now in the game and Japanese anime you hear Chie says to Kanji that he's strange in which Kanji is not too happy about it.
-However in the English dub, Chie might have said a bit too honest:
+- Now in the game and Japanese anime Chie says to Kanji that he's strange which Kanji is not too happy about.
+However in the English dub, Chie might have been a bit too honest: